felipewget/php-laravel-9/README.md

 # Studies about Laravel 9 Framework

-This repo contains content about a course about Laravel 9, I'm following hardly the ourse to check curiositys and all things about Laravel 9
+This repo contains content about a course about Laravel 9, I'm following hardly the course to check curiosities and all things about Laravel 9

 # How to use this repo: